 - Read the HLAA mission statement and review the HLAA State and Chapter principles.

-- Fill out the Chapter Interest Form and send it to HLAA Chapter Support.
+- Fill out the Chapter Interest Form and send it to Chapters@hearingloss.org.

 - With the help of those founding members, identify a physically accessible, public meeting place near public transportation and major roads, then schedule a one-hour meeting there.

 - Publicize the meeting by contacting the local newspapers.
+View a sample meeting announcement flier.
 You can often list an event yourself on their online calendars.
-Place fliers in local gathering places like public libraries, grocery stores, coffeehouses, restaurants, etc. using the Sample Meeting Flier as a template.
+Place fliers in local gathering places such as public libraries, grocery stores, coffeehouses, restaurants, etc. using the Sample Meeting Flier as a template.

 - Hold a meeting to introduce the Hearing Loss Association of America and to discuss the possibility of forming an HLAA Chapter in the community.

 - Along with the other three HLAA founding members decide whether the public’s response warrants the formation of an HLAA Chapter.
-If so, proceed with steps two and three below.
+If so, proceed with the following steps below.

 - Sign up for the HLAA e-News and HLAA State and Chapter Development Blog and read past postings.
-The blog is easy to use, subscribe to it and there is no login; each time news is posted, it goes directly to your email.
-This is a valuable place for information.
+The blog is easy to use – subscribe to it, there is no login; each time news is posted, it goes directly to your email.
+This is a valuable piece of information.

 - Get more people involved.
-Talk with audiologists and/or hearing instrument specialists to ask them to refer their other clients to the chapter.
+Talk with audiologists and/or hearing instrument specialists and ask them to refer their other clients to the chapter.

 - Adopt the name Hearing Loss Association of America [BLANK] Chapter.
 Fill in the blank with a city, county or region name such as Manhattan or Cape Cod.

-Establish a federal tax identification number known also as a Taxpayer or Employer Identification Number (TIN or EIN, respectively).
-The number looks like this: 15-0000456 (two digits with a dash followed by 7 more digits).
+Establish a federal tax identification number known also as a Taxpayer or Employer Identification Number ID (TIN or EIN, respectively).
+The number looks like this: 12-3456789 (two digits with a dash followed by seven more digits).
 Getting an EIN is easy and free.
-Use one of these three ways to obtain it.
+You may use any one of three ways to obtain it.